 If you own an investment property and collect rent from your tenants, it’s important to declare that rental income on your taxes.
 You can, however, deduct expenses you incur to maintain your rental property.
-In other words, becoming a landlord for the first time will make filing your taxes more complicated.
-If you need help with taxes, consider working with a financial advisor.
+In other words, becoming a landlord for the first time will make filing your taxes more complex.
+Planning ahead for these taxes can have many benefits.
+If you need help with taxes, a financial advisor can help you create a tax strategy.

 Taxes on Rental Income: What to Declare